MacintoshGarden/Website/Documentation/Features.md

 For registered users, this will mean that your settings will persist after logging in and applying the different settings, next time you log back on the settings are applied instantly.

+In case one would want to reset any site settings made for whatever reason, a route called /reset will have to be called manually by the user - this will do things differently depending on if one is either logged in or browsing as an anonymous user.
+For anonymous users it will reset the session, cookies and all site settings; while for a logged in users it will do the same as well as reset the settings stored in the database to the website defaults.

 ## Control through subdomains
 Graphics ain't your cup of tea?
 Apply the text subdomain and bypass the default theme / previous settings.

 http://text.macintosh.garden

+* The reset route can not be called from this subdomain, since there is nothing to reset to begin with.

 ## Other Features
 * Access via HTTP, HTTPS (HTTP/2, HTTP/3, QUIC)